-Liliane Vertessen (1952) studied photography at the Academy of Fine Arts in Antwerp.
+Liliane Vertessen studied photography at the Academy of Fine Arts in Antwerp.
 Afterwards she went to Brussels to become Assistant Director.
 Her career has many highlights such as the double exhibition with Cindy Sherman at PCBK Hasselt in 1987, ‘Liliane Vertessen and Wim Delvoye’ at S.M.A.K. in Ghent in 1989, ‘Seven crimes one case’ at PMMK in Ostend in 1992, ‘David Bowie and me’ at Studio Propaganda in Antwerp in 1999 and ‘Oxygen & Electricity’ at the Cultuurcentrum in Hasselt in 2012.
-Her work is included in major collections such as the MUHKA Antwerp, the PMMK Ostend, the Flemish Parliament and Belfius Art Collection.
+Her work forms part of major collections such as the MUHKA Antwerp, the PMMK Ostend, the Flemish Parliament and Belfius Art Collection.